How Does a Steadicam Work? Unveiling the Magic Behind Smooth Shots

 That’s the advantage that any steadicam-style stabilizer has, over a camera dolly.

 You simply cannot execute a smooth, tracking shot with a dolly, on uneven terrain.
 A dolly will only give you steady motion shots, on smooth surfaces.
-And an expensive camera dolly—like the one used in feature filmmaking—will require you to set up tracks, similar to a railway.
+Some expensive camera dollies—like those used in feature filmmaking—will require you to set up tracks, similar to a railway.

 Steadicam shot definition